Tributes laud Annan as man of peace and champion of rights

 ESPEN BARTH EIDE, FORMER NORWEGIAN FOREIGN MINISTER AND EX-UN ENVOY FOR CYPRUS:

-“Deeply saddened by the loss of one of the greatest leaders of our times, a voice of reason in an unreasonable world, a man of compassion, dialogue and peace, a wonderful human being, and a good friend.
-RIP”
+“Deeply saddened by the loss of one of the greatest leaders of our times, a voice of reason in an unreasonable world, a man of compassion, dialogue and peace, a wonderful human being, and a good friend.”

 - - - -

-“Kofi Annan will be remembered for matching his inimitable elegance with enchanting eloquence.
+“Kofi Annan will be remembered for matching his inimitable elegance with enchanting eloquence.”

-“So far, Kofi Annan remains the most iconic representative of Africa at the UN.”

-Reporting by Reuters bureaus, Editing by Angus MacSwan
+Reporting by Reuters bureaus, Editing by Angus MacSwan and Ros Russell